SAP-archive/cloud-cf-byol-weather-sample/README.md

 You might however find yourself in the situation that the existing community buildpack for your chosen language has become obsolete or is broken.

 This is the situation I encountered when writing in Erlang.
-The existing community buildpack had not been updated in about 4 years, and was no longer able build my app using the latest version of Erlang's build tool.
+The existing community buildpack had not been updated in about 4 years, and was no longer able build my app using the latest version of Erlang's build tool (Rebar3).

 Nonetheless, by following Cloud Foundry's [buildpack documentation](https://docs.cloudfoundry.org/buildpacks/understand-buildpacks.html), I was able adapt the obsolete buildpack quite easily in order to get it back into working order.